mwjsanders/webservices-workshop/src/WORKSHOP.md

 npm start
 ```

-Visit [`http://localhost:1234/`](http://localhost:1234/) to view the results.
+Visit [`http://localhost:1234/`](http://localhost:1234/) to view the glorious result.
 If correct you should see a interactive map in your browser with the default OpenLayers basemap.

 ![First map!](images/viewer_step1.png "First map!")